Enforcement Acts: Enforcement Act of 1871

-The Enforcement Act of 1871 (formally, "an Act to enforce the rights of citizens of the United States to vote in the several states of this union"), permitted federal oversight of local and state elections if any two citizens in a town with more than twenty-thousand inhabitants desired it.
+The Second Enforcement Act of 1871 (formally, "an Act to enforce the rights of citizens of the United States to vote in the several states of this union"), permitted federal oversight of local and state elections if any two citizens in a town with more than twenty-thousand inhabitants desired it.

 The Enforcement Act of 1871 (second act) and the Civil Rights Act of 1875 are very similar to the original act as they all have the same goal, but revised the first act with the intention of being more effective.
 The Act of 1871 has more severe punishments with larger fines for disregarding the regulations, and the prison sentences vary in length.
 The final act, and the most effective, was also a revision.
 Although the fines lowered again, and the prison sentences remained approximately the same, this act was the best enforced by the government.

 Ku Klux Klan Act

 The Enforcement Act of 1871, the third Enforcement Act passed by Congress and also known as the Ku Klux Klan Act (formally, "An Act to enforce the Provisions of the Fourteenth Amendment to the Constitution of the United States, and for other Purposes"), made state officials liable in federal court for depriving anyone of their civil rights or the equal protection of the laws.
 It further made a number of the KKK's intimidation tactics into federal offenses, authorized the president to call out the militia to suppress conspiracies against the operation of the federal government, and prohibited those suspected of complicity in such conspiracies to serve on juries related to the Klan's activities.
 The Act also authorized the president to suspend the writ of habeas corpus if violence rendered efforts to suppress the Klan ineffective.
 It was passed at the request of Ulysses S. Grant.